Your expert guide to celebrating Christmas in Merida, Mexico 🎄

 🎄You will go home with a tan and make all your friends super jealous

-➡️ Let’s talk safety in Yucatán for a second.
-Yucatán is Mexico’s safest state, making it a perfect spot for a vacation.
-If you’re interested in reading more about whether Yucatan is safe and how to look after yourself while in Yucatan, you know I’ve got you covered!
+➡️ Yucatán is Mexico’s safest state, making it a perfect spot for a vacation.
+If you’re interested in reading more about whether Yucatán is safe and how to look after yourself while on vacation, you know I’ve got you covered!

 What is there to do in Mérida at Christmas time?

-Well, apart from the celebrations that you can read about below, all the usual fun can be had including winter sunbathing on the beach.
+Well, apart from the celebrations that you can read about below, all the usual fun can be had including winter sunbathing on the beach (yes, that’s me sunbathing on the beach over Christmas).
 Check out my other articles about Mérida and then consider the following options too

-📌 Visit the incredible Maya ruins around the state
+→ Visit a few of the incredible Maya ruins around the state

-📌 Get to know Yucatán’s Emerald Coast and its amazing beaches
+→ Get to know Yucatán’s Emerald Coast and its amazing beaches (did you know it’s 🦩🦩🦩 season?)

 Top Mérida Christmas hotel picks